Pakistani Taliban: Al-Qaeda

-Tehreek-e-Taliban Pakistan has close ties to Al Qaeda, sharing money and bomb experts and makers.
-John Brennan, President Obama's chief counterterrorism adviser, said: "It's a group that is closely allied with al-Qaeda.
+According to John Brennan, Barack Obama's chief counterterrorism adviser, Tehreek-e-Taliban Pakistan has close ties to al-Qaeda.
+In a 2009 interview with Fox News, Brennan said: "It's a group that is closely allied with al-Qaeda.
 They train together, they plan together, they plot together.
 They are almost indistinguishable."
 Ambassador-at-large Daniel Benjamin stated, "The TTP and Al Qaeda have a symbiotic relationship: TTP draws ideological guidance from Al Qaeda, while Al Qaeda relies on the TTP for safe haven in the Pashtun areas along the Afghan-Pakistani border...
 This mutual cooperation gives TTP access to both Al Qaeda's global terrorist network and the operational experience of its members.
-Given the proximity of the two groups and the nature of their relationship, TTP is a force multiplier for Al Qaeda."
+Given the proximity of the two groups and the nature of their relationship, TTP is a force multiplier for al-Qaeda."
 Ayesha Siddiqa of the Woodrow Wilson International Center for Scholars describes the TTP as "a franchise of al Qaeda" and attributes strong ties to al-Qaeda's acquisition of "a more local character over the years."
 Since the days of the Soviet era, some al-Qaeda operatives have established themselves in Pashtun areas and enmeshed themselves in the local culture.

 In 2008, Baitullah Mehsud met with Ayman al-Zawahiri in South Waziristan.
 Prior to this meeting the Pakistani Taliban answered to the Afghan Taliban and pro-Pakistan militant commanders.
 At the time Pakistani authorities believed that Mehsud was in fact an al-Qaeda operative.
-In February 2009 Baitullah Mehsud, Hafiz Gul Bahadur and Maulavi Nazir released a statement in which they reaffirmed their allegiance to Osama bin Laden.
+In February 2009, Baitullah Mehsud, Hafiz Gul Bahadur and Maulavi Nazir released a statement in which they reaffirmed their allegiance to Mullah Omar and Osama bin Laden.
+In 2017, US Department of State alleged that TTP maintained operational ties with AQ, and that AQ members depended on TTP networks to obtain safe haven in the Afghanistan-Pakistan border regions.